ICD-10 Codes for Anemia

 We also discuss the coding guidelines that you can follow for assigning them.
 We have highlighted the challenges that come with assigning those codes and how to overcome those challenges.

-Also, elevate your practice with our specialized healthcare codin g solutions.
+Also, elevate your practice with our specialized healthcare coding solutions.
 Our solutions ensure compliance with current guidelines, improving billing accuracy.

 List of ICD-10 Codes for Anemia

-The primary code for anemia is D64.
-It is associated with other anemias and is a non-billable code.
 This is because it has seven categories.
 Let’s look at those categories in detail:

-ICD-10 Code | Disease-Associated | Billable/Non-Billable | Converted ICD-9-CM Code |
+ICD-10 Code | Description | Billable/Non-Billable | ICD-9-CM Equivalent |

 ---|---|---|---|